 - And if you’re heading out on a road trip or hiking by yourself, make you’re off the road well before the sun goes down.
 Being lost in the dark is not fun at all.

 - With fun in mind, meet people!
-Travelling solo can get lonely, so it’s a good idea to book yourself into a social hostel where plenty of other backpackers stay.
+Traveling solo can get lonely, so it’s a good idea to book yourself into a social hostel where plenty of other backpackers stay.
 Read reviews and find the best place for you.
-Alternatively, head out to the bars of Reykjavik, get involved with an activity at your hostel, or book yourself onto a tour (always a good way to meet likeminded travellers).
+Alternatively, head out to the bars of Reykjavik, get involved with an activity at your Icelandic hostel, or book yourself onto a tour (always a good way to meet likeminded travelers).

 Basically, Iceland is a really good place to go as a solo traveller.
 And it’s so safe that it’s probably a good place to go for your first-time solo travelling adventure.
 Making sure that you’re not just travelling around like a lone wolf is a good way to go, too.
 So get out there and meet some other people doing what you’re doing.
 It’s definitely going to make your epic trip to Iceland even more awesome!

 Given how safe Iceland is anyway, it’s the perfect place to go for a solo female traveller.
 There’s pretty much nothing stopping you from packing your bags and catching a flight to this amazing country.

 Sexual harassment in Iceland is really not common.
 The most rowdiness you’re ever going to find is in Reykjavik when people are getting drunk in bars.
 You’ll probably get far less hassle than in your own country.
 Even so, here are our tips for solo female travellers!

 - If someone does come up to you in a bar trying to chat you up – don’t worry.
 Politely declining will usually be enough to get someone away from you, if you’re not feeling comfortable.
 If someone is being too much, just ask the bar staff for help.